 As an employer, it is your responsibility to keep your employees fit – mentally, physically, and financially to boost their morale and productivity.

 These responsibilities have now become even more critical since we are in the midst of a pandemic and everybody is stressing over their well-being.

-Employees feel motivated and productive when they know that their employer cares about them enough to offer wellness programs that address their physical, emotional, and financial health.
-These benefits not only motivates and engages your employees but also lays an important factor for retaining them.
+Employees feel motivated and productive when they know that their employer cares about them enough to offer wellness programs that address their physical, emotional and financial health.
+These benefits not only motivates and engages your employees but also play an important factor in retaining them.

-Even if all your employees don’t take advantage of these programs, offering wellness programs is still a great employee retention strategy as it sends a message that the company cares for its employees.
+Even if all your employees don’t take advantage of these programs, offering wellness programs is still one of the important employee retention strategies as it sends a message that the company cares for its employees.

 Also, in some cases, these wellness programs can make an influence even before an employee joins the organization.
 This is because talented job candidates look for employers that not only provide a competitive salary but a competitive benefits package as well.

 According to Willis Towers Watson, nearly three-quarters of high-retention-risk employees leave because they have nowhere else to go on their current organization’s career ladder.